Peeps are another one of the classic Easter treats.

 - 1 cup light corn syrup

-- Heat corn syrup, sugar and the remaining water over medium high heat in a medium, covered saucepan for 3-4 minutes.
+Heat corn syrup, sugar and the remaining 1/2 cup water over medium high heat in a medium, covered saucepan for 3-4 minutes.
 Remove lid and attach a candy thermometer to the side of the pot.
-Continue cooking until temperature reaches 240°F. The mixture will begin to boil vigorously before the temperature is reached.
+Continue cooking until temperature reaches 240°F. (The mixture will begin to boil vigorously before the temperature is reached.)

-- Once the temperature reaches 240°F, immediately remove from heat.
-Turn stand mixer on low and pour hot sugar mixture slowly down the side of the bowl.
+Once the temperature reaches 240°F, immediately remove from heat.
+Turn stand mixer on low speed and pour hot sugar mixture slowly down the side of the bowl.
 Once it has all been added, turn mixer to high speed.
 Continue whipping until marshmallow is white, lukewarm, very thick and fluffy.
 Turn mixer to low speed and add vanilla.
 Turn mixer back to high speed and mix until vanilla is incorporated, 30-60 seconds.

 Pour whipped marshmallow into the baking pan, spreading it evenly with an oiled spatula.
 Sprinkle the top with leftover cornstarch mixture, saving excess for later.
 Let sit uncovered for at least 4 hours.